jcelerier/cninja/README.md

     # Produces a release build with debug symbols in "build"
     $ cninja

-    # Produces a build in "build-static-lto"
+    # Produces a build in "build-static-thin-lto"
-    $ cninja static lto
+    $ cninja static thin-lto

     # Produces a build in "build-asan-ubsan-debugsyms-examples-tests"
     $ cninja asan ubsan debugsyms tests examples